-Table 2 provides information on amino acid levels in soybean meal.
-There was little regional variation for lysine (expressed as a percent of the 18 primary amino acids) or for the other essential amino acids (cysteine, lysine, methionine, threonine, tryptophan, isoleucine and valine) measured.
+Table 2 provides information on amino acid levels in soybeans produced in the various states/regions.
+There was essentially little, or no, regional variation for lysine (expressed as a percent of the 18 primary amino acids) or for the other essential amino acids (cysteine, lysine, methionine, threonine, tryptophan, isoleucine and valine) measured.
 The amino acid balance and quantity of essential amino acids are critical to optimum animal/bird performance.
 These results indicate there are only minor differences between regions which result in a consistent soybean meal that benefits feed formulators.

 This study demonstrates that the composition of U.S. soybeans and soybean meal are consistent year to year.
 The feed formulator can rely on soybean meal’s consistent nutrient values in their efforts to produce high quality feeds needed for livestock, poultry and aquaculture operations.

 Table 1.
 USSEC 2019 Soybean Quality Survey Data